mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 comes before the element at the second index in sort order.
 The `Swap` method takes two indexes and modifies the collection so the elements at those indexes are swapped.
-Call the `sort.Sort` function to sort the collection.
+Finally, call the `sort.Sort` function to sort the collection.

+The `sort.Sort` function performs an unstable sort.
+This means that two elements with the same "sort key" may be in a different order after the sort.
+For a stable sort, use `sort.Stable` instead.

 For example, this approach can be used to sort a linked list.
 The following code sorts the list of `Team` elements